University of Technology Sydney

 4. Recognise the economic and social challenges facing the world in housing the disadvantaged

-5. Produce a risk management plan for working in a developing community
+5. Produce a comparative review of working in a developing community

 6. Understand the complexities associated with delivering a construction project in a developing community context